Be a lifeline for Rohingya and Bangladeshi families

 Be a mercy; £240 to our drop-in centre for street children in Dhaka, and help a child to have food, education, healthcare and a safe space for a whole year.

-In this month of mercy, be a mercy to some of the most persecuted and vulnerable families in the world, reaping the multiplied blessings of Ramadan.
+Be a mercy to some of the most persecuted and vulnerable families in the world.